 Venture Debt Solutions for Consumer Tech Startups

-The consumer technology sector has witnessed explosive growth, with startups raising billions in venture capital to fuel innovation and market expansion.
-However, the traditional equity-heavy approach to startup funding is increasingly complemented by venture debt solutions that offer strategic advantages for consumer tech companies seeking growth capital without sacrificing ownership control.
-In India alone, venture debt reached a record $1.2 billion in 2023, marking a 50% surge from the previous year.
+The consumer technology sector has seen explosive growth, with startups raising billions in venture capital to fuel innovation and market expansion.
+But the traditional, equity-heavy approach to funding is increasingly being complemented by venture debt, giving consumer tech companies a way to access growth capital without giving up additional ownership.

 Understanding Venture Debt in the Consumer Tech Context